Arrest of Sheikh Mujibur Rahman: Elections and subsequent events

+A session of the National Assembly of Pakistan was scheduled for 3 March 1971, but two days before the session, Khan postponed it.
+This decision angered the East Pakistani people, leading to the launch of a widespread non-cooperation movement from 2 March.
 In 3 March, at Paltan Maidan in the presence of Mujib, Shajahan Siraj, general secretary of the East Pakistan Students' League, declared the "Manifesto of Bangladesh's Independence" under the banner of the All-Party Student Action Committee.
 Mujib was declared the supreme leader of the proposed state.
 In 6 March, Khan announced 25 March as the new date for the National Assembly session.
 By 15 March, Mujib informally assumed control of East Pakistan's governance.
 From 16 to 22 March, negotiations continued between Khan and Mujib over the transfer of power, but during this period, troops and supplies continued arriving from West Pakistan to East Pakistan.
 The assembly session was postponed again in 22 March.
 In 23 March, the AL proposed the Confederation of Pakistan, which called for the formulation of separate constitutions for East and West Pakistan.
 On the same day, the flag of Bangladesh was hoisted across East Pakistan in place of the flag of Pakistan, except in the President's House, Dacca Cantonment, Dacca Airport, and the Governor's House.
 Mujib formally hoisted the flag for the first time at his residence.
 The situation in East Pakistan was similar to the scenario of the mass uprising in 1969.